-Each participant's account is credited with the participant's contributions and allocation of (a) the Company's contribution and (b) Plan earnings, and charged with an allocation of any administrative fees.
-Allocations are based on participant earnings or account balances, as defined.
+Each participant's account is credited with (a) the participant's contributions, (b) the Company's contribution and (c) Plan earnings, and charged with administrative fees.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.